Modality Matching Matters: Calibrating Language Distances for Cross-Lingual Transfer in URIEL+

 \subsection{Geography as Distributions}

 Representing a language with a single point ignores effects from language contact, arising from multi-country speaker populations shaped by globalization and migration.

-Modeling languages by the geographical distribution of speakers captures dispersion and overlap across regions, providing a population-aware geographic signal that better reflects the geographic proximity of languages.
+Contrarily, modeling languages by the geographical distribution of speakers captures dispersion and overlap across regions.
+By comparing the distance between speaker distributions, we obtain a population-aware geographic signal that better reflects the geographic proximity of languages.

-We source from Ethnologue \cite{eberhard2025ethnologue28} the number of L1 language speakers per language per country to model each language as a discrete probability distribution over locations, with mass proportional to the share of speakers at those locations.
-We use L1 speaker counts from Ethnologue due to its broad language coverage and standardized data collection.
-However, we acknowledge that this presents reproducibility challenges (see the limitations section).
-In particular, for language $\ell \in \mathcal L$, let the location (i.e. countries or territories) where $\ell$ is spoken be indexed by $i=1,\dots,m$, with geographic centroids $y_i\in\mathbb{S}^2$ (WGS84) and L1 speaker counts $n_{\ell,i}\ge 0$ \cite{karney-2013-geodesics}.
-To calculate the distance between these speaker distributions, we normalize speaker counts $n_{\ell, i}$ in each location $i$, yielding the share of speakers of language $\ell$ at location $i$, $w_{\ell, i}$.
-This produces the distribution $\mathbb{P}_\ell = \{(y_i, w_{\ell, i})\}_{i=1}^m.$ Essentially, each language $\ell$ is represented by a list of locations (represented as coordinates) with weight $w_{\ell,i}$ corresponding to the proportion of L1 speakers residing there.
-We, therefore, define $f^{\text{geo}}$ as the mapping $x_\ell(\text{geography}) \mapsto \mathbb{P}_\ell$.
+We source from Ethnologue \cite{eberhard2025ethnologue28} the number of language speakers per language per country to model each language as a discrete probability distribution over locations, with mass proportional to the share of speakers at those locations.
+We use the total speaker count from Ethnologue, due to its broad language coverage and standardized data collection.
+However, we acknowledge that this choice presents reproducibility challenges (see Limitations).
+In particular, for language $\ell \in \mathcal L$, let the location (i.e. countries or territories) where $\ell$ is spoken be indexed by $i=1,\dots,r$, with geographic centroids $y_i\in\mathbb{S}^2$ (WGS84) and speaker counts $n_{\ell,i}\ge 0$ \cite{karney-2013-geodesics}.
+To calculate the distance between these speaker distributions, we normalize speaker counts $n_{\ell, i}$ in each location $i$, yielding the share of speakers of language $\ell$ at location $i$, $q_{i}$.
+This produces the distribution $\mathbb{P}_\ell = \{(y_i, q_{i})\}_{i=1}^r.$ Essentially, each language $\ell$ is represented by a list of locations (represented as coordinates) with weight $q_{i}$ corresponding to the proportion of the language's speakers residing there.
+For languages attested in only a single country, we represent the language by its Glottolog coordinate instead to preserve the granular information provided by Glottolog.
+We therefore define $f^{\text{geo}}$ as the mapping $x_\ell(\text{geo}) \mapsto \mathbb{P}_\ell$.